CharlieDreemur/Chatgpt-AI-GirlFriend/README.md

 # Miss Syndey: A personalized AI NPC/Virtual Girlfriend Template

 Greatly inspired by https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor by https://github.com/JushBJJ

 **A json template for chatgpt NPC** that allows ai to role play different characters and chat with users easily.

 Use GPT-4 to have an intimate conversation with Miss Syndey, a customizable prompt allows personalized chating experience with your virtual girlfriend.

+Change character bakcground, rule, emotion and any property to customize your Chatgpt NPC.

 ## Prompt
 copy and paste all the following text into Chatgpt 3.5/Chatgpt 4 to start chat!